fqantonio/GoingInductive/README.md

 * Cole, Jason (2005), Using Moodle, O'relly Community Press, ISBN 0-596-00863-5;

+* Collopy, Rachel & Arnold, Jackie.
+(2009).
+To Blend or Not to Blend: Online and Blended Learning Environments in Undergraduate Teacher Education.
+Issues in Teacher Education.
+18;

 * Costa, J., Miranda, G., & Melo, M. (2021).
 Four-component instructional design (4C/ID) model: a meta-analysis on use and effect.
-Learning Environments Research, 25, 445 - 463, https://link.springer.com/article/10.1007/s10984-021-09373-y#citeas.
+Learning Environments Research, 25, 445 - 463, https://link.springer.com/article/10.1007/s10984-021-09373-y#citeas;

 * Coughlin, Cristy (2011); Research Syntheses of Direct Instruction Outcomes, published in Lloyd, J., Carnine D., Slocum, T., Watkins, C. (Eds.)
 Does Direct Instruction Deserve Status as an Evidence-Based Practice?
-ADI Press.
+ADI Press;

 * Felder, Richard (1993); Reaching the Second Tier: Learning and Teaching Styles in College Science Education, Journal of College Science Teaching 23(5);

 * Gardner, Howard (2011) Frames Of Mind: The Theory Of Multiple Intelligences, ISBN-13: 978-0465024339;

-** Garrison, D.R.; Anderson, Terry (2003); E-Learning in the 21st Century, A framework for research and practice, RoutledgePalmer, ISBN: 978-0-415-26346-7.
+** Garrison, D.R.; Anderson, Terry (2003); E-Learning in the 21st Century, A framework for research and practice, RoutledgePalmer, ISBN: 978-0-415-26346-7;

 * Jensen, Eric (2005), Teaching with the Brain in Mind, ASCD, ISBN-10: 146600302; ISBN-13:978-1416600305;

 * Kalyuga, S. (2011).
 Cognitive Load Theory: How Many Types of Load Does It Really Need?.
 Educational Psychology Review, 23, 1-19. https://doi.org/10.1007/S10648-010-9150-7;

 * Kaur, S., & Niwas., D. (2016).
 EFFECTIVENESS OF DEDUCTIVE AND INDUCTIVE METHODS IN TEACHING ENGLISH GRAMMAR AT ELEMENTARY LEVEL..
-International Journal of Approximate Reasoning, 4, 1241-1247. https://doi.org/10.21474/IJAR01/1027.
+International Journal of Approximate Reasoning, 4, 1241-1247. https://doi.org/10.21474/IJAR01/1027;

 * Khan, I., Iftikhar, M., Hussain, S., Rehman, A., Gul, N., Jadoon, W., & Nazir, B. (2020).
 Redesign and validation of a computer programming course using Inductive Teaching Method.
-PLoS ONE, 15. https://doi.org/10.1371/journal.pone.0233716.
+PLoS ONE, 15. https://doi.org/10.1371/journal.pone.0233716;

 * Kirschner, Paul (2002) Cognitive load theory: implications of cognitive load theory on the design of learning, Learning and Instruction, Volume 12, Issue 1, February 2002, Pages 1-10, https://doi.org/10.1016/S0959-4752(01)00014-7;